 - Turpster falls into this when he plays either as the titular character in The Hidden, or as the murderer in Garry's Mod Murder, and decides to ham it up.

 - Poor slowbeef.
-In his Sonic the Hedgehog (2006) let's play on the Retsupurae channel, after losing his last life in Silver's verison of the Kingdom Valley level, he realised that the last time he'd saved was over an hour in the past, meaning that he'd be forced to replay the sections with Anna and the ProtonJon priests' tests.
+In his Sonic the Hedgehog (2006) Let's Play on the Retsupurae channel, after losing his last life in Silver's version of the Kingdom Valley level, he realises that the last time he'd saved was over an hour in the past, meaning that he'll be forced to replay the sections with Anna and the ProtonJon priests' tests.
 Upon this realisation, all he could do was burst into laughter, while Diabetus could only utter a Flat "What.".

 - Azula in the series finale of Avatar: The Last Airbender, during her schizo Freak Out.